helq/the-little-cppler-book/09-content-block-2.1.md

    -  * (optional) tell them that many people, professionaly, don't like arrays and use
    -    better the standard libraries, which have a lot of functions for common things we
    -    have done already.
 Like, copying an array, printing it on the screen, ...
+   -
+   -  maybe:
+   -  * show examples of input from the user (nahh..)
+   -  * show things to get wrong with input from the user (from wrong type to unexpected
+   -    stuff from spaces, tabs and newlines)
    -->

 ## Answering with a question ##